Local Government

 ISCBC coordinates the Local Government Invasive Species Network, which facilitates the sharing of resources and networking for local governments in BC to become increasingly successful in this important work.

-The Local Government Invasive Species Network is a forum for exchanging information about, identifying needs for and sharing lessons learned from invasive species management programs and projects.
+The goal of the Local Government Invasive Species Network is to provide a forum for exchanging information about, identifying needs for and sharing lessons learned from invasive species management programs and projects.
 The network was established by ISCBC in response to needs identified by communities and regional districts to share information, network and build capacity in prevention and management of invasive species.

 What does the network do?